 When gambling winnings are combined with your annual income, it could move you into a higher tax bracket, so it’s important to be aware of gambling income before starting tax preparation.

 Yes, any and all gambling winnings are considered taxable.
-That includes winnings from casino games, slots, poker, sports betting, pari-mutuel racing and the Michigan Lottery.
+That includes winnings from casino games, Michigan online slots, poker, sports betting, pari-mutuel racing and the Michigan Lottery.

 Depending on the amount of your winnings, your casino, sportsbook or pari-mutuel wagering provider may have already withheld federal and state tax, which is indicated in a W-2G form mailed to you.
 Even if you didn’t receive a W-2G form and no tax was withheld, it is your responsibility to report all gambling winnings on your tax returns.

-And to be clear, this apples to all online gaming, too, including online poker and casino games, and online sports betting.
+And to be clear, this apples to all online gaming, too, including Michigan casino apps, poker games, and online sports betting.

 Gambling winnings are subject to a 24% withholding for federal tax, though the actual amount you owe on your gambling win will depend on your total income.
 That tax is automatically withheld on winnings that reach a specific threshold (see below for exact amounts).